Juvenile Criminal Defense Attorney In Tucson

 Protecting Your Young Person’s Future And Safety

-As a criminal defense attorney with extensive experience in the juvenile justice system, I work with my investigators to examine the details of the juvenile crimes alleged in your young person’s case.
+As a criminal defense attorney in Tucson with extensive experience in the juvenile justice system, I work with my investigators to examine the details of the juvenile crimes alleged in your young person’s case.
 The case is scrutinized for flaws that can lead to dismissal or a reduction in charges.

 Technically, a juvenile can be charged for committing any act deemed illegal, whether it is a misdemeanor or a felony crime.
 Juveniles can face assault, rape, or murder charges just like any adult.
 These charges are far more serious, and may result in the juvenile being tried as an adult.
 There are some frequent youth crimes where juveniles will almost certainly be tried in an age appropriate way.